Special Events and Unusual Days

 We do trail riding days for riders of big bikes ranging from 600 singles such as Yamaha TT600RE and Honda XR through to KTM Adventures, BMW GSs, Honda Africa Twins, etc. We can provide "adventure riding days" which bridge the gap between road and trail riding, and are suitable for bikes fitted with dualsport tyres and people on pillion.
 Colin has a Moto Guzzi Stelvio to lead these days, which take place on the first Wednesday of the month from April to October.
 Colin also has a Suzuki SP370 for leading classic trail rides, where we provide back up with our van in case of breakdown.
 He is restoring a Moto Morini Kanguro for classic rides of an easier nature.

 A few hotels are happy for us to meet you and ride from their premises.
 These are the Plas Dolguog Hotel, Penegoes, Machynlleth, Maenllwyd, Machynlleth, Bikers Retreat, Dolgellau, Wynnstay Arms Hotel, Llanbrynmair, Hafod Hotel, Devils Bridge, and George Borrow Hotel, Ponterwyd.
 If you travel and stay Friday evening, we will arrive at about 9.15am, but if you prefer to travel in the morning, we can arrange a later start.
 If we start later, we finish later.
 First person or group to book gets to choose!

 The Machynlleth rides will have one day with some challenging routes and the other day a little easier.
-The George Borrow weekend is easier, and is suitable for bigger bikes.
+The Hafod or George Borrow weekend is easier, and is suitable for bigger bikes.

 Fancy longer than a couple of days?
 Enjoy seeing new places?
 We have put together some great routes and contacted accommodation providers along the way.
 We will book the accommodation and take your overnight bags from place to place for you.
 Five day tours cover South, Mid and North Wales, while the four or three days tours encompass Mid and North Wales.
 We offer a choice of good quality hotel or guesthouse or cheaper bunkhouse accommodation.
 You can either use your own trail or enduro bike, or hire one of ours.
 A minimum of four people is required.